Adam David Miller

 Adam David Miller (October 8, 1922 – November 4, 2020) was an American poet, writer, publisher, and radio programmer and producer.
-Born in Saint George, South Carolina, Miller published one of the first collections of modern African-American poetry, as well as five books of poetry and two memoirs, including Ticket to Exile about his life growing up in the Jim Crow South.
+Born in Branchville, South Carolina, Miller published one of the first collections of modern African-American poetry, as well as five books of poetry and two memoirs, including Ticket to Exile about his life growing up in the Jim Crow South.
 He died in November 2020 at the age of 98.

 United States Navy

 Miller served in the United States Navy from 1942 -1946.
 He attended university on the G.I.
 Bill, earning a master's degree in English (1953) from the University of California at Berkeley where he also completed post-degree work in drama and helped found the university's Graduate Student Journal.

 Throughout his career, Miller has promoted and published other writers.
 In Dices, or Black Bones, (1970), he showcased the early poems of Al Young, California's poet laureate (2005–2008), Ishmael Reed, Clarence Major, Lucille Clifton, Etheridge Knight and Victor Hernandez Cruz.
 Miller's own first book of poetry was Neighborhood and Other Poems (1992), followed by Forever Afternoon (1994) published by Michigan State University Press; next came Apocalypse Is My Garden (1997) and Land Between (2000).
 Ticket to Exile, A Memoir (2007) was published by Heyday Books.